 Beth seems to know that preaching to men is a sin, but is trying to defend the fact that she does so.

 Beth Moore tweeted this in December 2013.
 “Lakewood” is prosperity preacher Joel Osteen’s church.
-Christine Caine also preaches to men and is part of the leadership team of Word of Faith (prosperity gospel) church, Hillsong.
+Christine Caine also preaches to men and hails from the leadership team of Word of Faith (prosperity gospel) church, Hillsong.

 Beth Moore speaking at Hillsong’s 2012 Colour Conference.

-Beth Moore has been a featured speaker at Hillsong‘s Colour Conference for several years and is scheduled to speak again at the 2014 conference this month.
+Beth Moore has been a featured speaker at Hillsong‘s Colour Conference for women several times (2014, 2015), and at the 2017 Hillsong Conference which is co-ed.
+She even has her own page at the Hillsong website.
 She was also a featured speaker at the “Be the Change” conference with Christine Caine and Lisa Bevere in 2012.

-More recently, Beth has begun an ongoing partnership with Joyce Meyer, regularly appearing on her television show and serving as one of two main speakers (the other was Christine Caine) at Joyce’s 2016 women’s conference.
+In 2014, Beth began an ongoing partnership with Joyce Meyer, regularly appearing on her television show and serving as one of two main speakers (the other was Christine Caine) at Joyce’s 2016 women’s conference.
 See the “Additional Resources” section at the end of this article for other false teachers Beth joins with.

 Beth Moore claims to receive direct,